 Social media is more important now than ever, and disclosing what a business is doing to improve its impact on the environment can be part of a successful marketing or communications plan.

-Applying impact measurements and metrics can be a two-fold operation with practical applications such as fundraising campaigns or lowering carbon emissions, and publishing information in company newsletters and social media to show the starting point and progress points along the campaign trail.
+Applying social impact measurement and impact metrics can be a two-fold operation with practical applications such as fundraising campaigns or lowering carbon emissions, and publishing information in company newsletters and social media to show the starting point and progress points along the campaign trail.

-Also, with millennials and Gen Zs being frequent users of social media platforms, publishing the data can show support to causes that are important to them.
+Also, with millennials and Gen Zs being frequent users of social media platforms, publishing the data can show support for causes that are important to them.

 Remember, just because the data is used to make changes doesn’t mean that the business can’t use it multiple times.